 Monthly Meetings will be held at a time and location that is convenient to group members.
 The facilitator will be responsible for the meeting location, and each group will develop the schedule and agenda for their meetings.
 Each group is encouraged to meet monthly, but is required to meet at least ten (10) times for the year.
 Each group will develop a unique covenant that defines their commitment to each other and the group as a whole.

 The Group Covenant lists the rules and agreements that will govern the functioning of the group and the meetings, especially as it represents members support of each other.
 In developing this covenant, group members will identify areas of focus that the group will engage during its time together.
 Persons who wish to be part of a group must complete and submit a peer group application.

 The Peer Learning Group program is intended to support preachers to help them become more effective at the task of preaching good news to the people, applicants must be pastors or clergy who are regularly engaged in preaching in the church.
-To inquire online about groups meeting near you please click the button below.
-Please direct any other inquiries to email@example.com.
+To inquire about groups meeting near you please click the "Inquire Now" button below.
+If you wish to apply to participate in a group, please click the "Apply Now" button below.
+Please direct any other inquiries to firstname.lastname@example.org.

 Current Peer Learning Group Locations and Facilitators

 New groups to begin meeting in January 2020.

 - Gary, Indiana